TranHuyen1191/BiQPS/README.md

 # BiQPS
-* This is an open software, called BiQPS, for bitstream-based quality prediction in adaptive streaming.
+* This is an open software, called BiQPS, for bitstream-based quality prediction in adaptive video streaming.
-BiQPS is inputed by a .csv file containing data of a streaming session.
+BiQPS is inputed by .csv files containing data of streaming sessions.
-In particular, each line of the file is a record of each segment in the session.
+In particular, each line of a file is a record of each segment in a session.
 Each record consists of five parameters separated by commas, namely stalling duration SD, quantization parameter QP, bitrate BR, resolution RS, and frame-rate FR.
-The output Qo is the predicted overall quality of the session.
+The predicted overall quality values of the sessions are saved in a .txt output file.

 ## Installation
 BiQPS was tested with 1) Ubuntu 16.04 LTS, python 3.5, pip 19.2.3, and tensorflow 1.13.1 and 2) Ubuntu 18.04.3 LTS, python 3.6, pip 9.0.1, and tensorflow 1.11.0.